 Sharon H. Yuan

-Sharon H. Yuan is the Managing Partner and General Counsel at The Asia Group, where she brings almost twenty years of experience as a senior policymaker and private sector attorney on China- and international trade and investment-related issues.
+Sharon H. Yuan is the President of The Asia Group, where she brings almost twenty years of experience as a senior policymaker and private sector attorney on China- and international trade and investment-related issues.

 Prior to joining The Asia Group, Ms. Yuan served in the U.S. Department of the Treasury as the Deputy Assistant Secretary for Trade and Investment Policy from 2009 to 2015, and concurrently as the Executive Secretary and Senior Coordinator for China Affairs and the Strategic and Economic Dialogue (from 2012 to 2015).
 In these positions, she helped manage the U.S.-China economic relationship for the Secretary of the Treasury, and oversee the annual U.S.-China Strategic and Economic Dialogue (S&ED).
 While working on the S&ED, she successfully helped to inter alia secure China’s agreement to launch multilateral negotiations on official export financing disciplines.
 In addition, Ms. Yuan served as the Treasury Department’s lead on trade and investment policy, and was responsible for the development of U.S. policy on official export financing, including as it relates to the U.S. Export-Import Bank.
 In recognition of her contributions and leadership while serving in these positions, Ms. Yuan was awarded The Treasury Medal.